Nine Emperor Gods

 Figure 24.
 Cultural gods performance.

 Figure 26.
-Performance of the Monkey God.
+Performer dressed up as the Monkey God.

 Figure 28.
 Guards procession by the eight generals.